 - Motorized Utility Vehicles Only - Operator Responsibilities

 - Compliance with Policy

-These requirements (1) contribute to the safe operation and management of University-owned vehicles to protect the general public and the assets of the University; and (2) assist the University in complying with the State’s vehicle regulations in order to prevent denial of liability coverage.
+These requirements (a) contribute to the safe operation and management of University vehicles to protect the general public and the assets of the University; and (b) assist the University in complying with the State’s vehicle regulations in order to prevent denial of liability coverage.

 A person who is authorized to drive University-owned vehicles on University business.

 A vehicle that is licensed for road use which by agreement has been leased or rented by the University from a third party for University business use and is not owned by the University.

 A vehicle that is either rented or owned by the University and powered by an electric or internal combustion motor that is not intended for road use, nor licensed under the laws of the Commonwealth of Virginia.
 Examples include, but are not limited to: golf carts, Cushman vans, Kubotas, Bobcats, utility vehicles, Gators, Rough Terrain Vehicles, All Terrain Vehicles, and other similar vehicles.